GSA/digitalgov.gov/content/posts/2016-06-02-three-actions-to-take-now-to-prepare-for-hurricane-season.md

 > _Summary: The 2016 National Preparedness Report is an important guidepost in our work to build a stronger, more resilient America._

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/600-x-530-FEMA-app\_features\_webpage_medium.jpg" alt="Menu items from the FEMA app, which is available for Apple, Android, and Blackberry mobile devices." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/600-x-530-FEMA-app\_features\_webpage_medium.jpg" alt="Menu items from the FEMA app, which is available for Apple, Android, and Blackberry mobile devices." >}}

 Today we released the [2016 National Preparedness Report](https://www.fema.gov/national-preparedness-report), an important guidepost in our work to build a stronger, more resilient America.
 The findings of this year’s report are significant.
 This vital information is analyzed to gauge the progress that community partners—including all levels of government, private and nonprofit sectors, faith-based organizations, communities, and individuals—are making to prepare for a wide array of threats and hazards.
 We should be prepared for all hazards, from hurricanes and tornadoes to earthquakes and terrorist attacks.